s-torneo/SSH-Fingerprint/README.md

 To run it:

+ - Extract ssh_pcap.tar.gz (to get a sample ssh pcap)
  - Using Makefile:
-     extract ssh_pcap.tar.gz (to get a sample ssh pcap), and then type 'make test1' in the shell.
+     type 'make test1' in the shell.

   Or